kkew3/tabulate/docs/synopsis.md

 If strict mode is enabled, the program errors if any column is not wide enough such that some text protrudes out some columns and ruin the table.

+## ESCAPE SEQUENCE IN INPUT

+With option `-e`, escape sequences like `\n` can be inserted in the input.
+Nevertheless, note that certain escape sequences, e.g. `\t`, will ruin the table layout.